Why are Schlage locks not working after battery change?

 If the keypad is not working after changing the batteries, you must check that you have installed the batteries correctly.

-- Also, make sure nothing is blocking the sensor on each side of your lockset, as this will prevent it from communicating with your Schlage Universal Remote Control Keypad.
+• Also, ensure nothing is blocking the sensor on each side of your lockset, as this will prevent it from communicating with your Schlage Universal Remote Control Keypad.
 Remove any obstructions for your lock to communicate correctly with its remote control unit.

-- Batteries have a positive (+) end and a negative (-) end.
+• Batteries have positive (+) and negative (-) ends.
 The positive end goes to the top, and the negative end goes to the bottom.
 If they’re reversed, this can cause severe damage to your lock’s internal circuitry and prevent it from functioning correctly.

 Check the battery terminals and battery connectors.